wandb/wandb/README.md

 # Contribution guidelines

 Weights & Biases ❤️ open source and we welcome contributions from the community!
 See the [Contribution guide](https://github.com/wandb/wandb/blob/main/CONTRIBUTING.md) for more information on the development workflow and the internals of the wandb library.
+For wandb bugs and feature requests, visit [GitHub Issues](https://github.com/wandb/wandb/issues) or contact support@wandb.com .

 &nbsp;

-# Contact
+# W&B Community

-We'd love to talk about how we can work together.

-- For wandb bugs and feature requests, visit [GitHub Issues](https://github.com/wandb/wandb/issues) or contact support@wandb.com
-- Be a part of the growing W&B Community and interact with the W&B team in our [Discord](https://wandb.me/discord).
-- Stay connected with the latest ML updates and tutorials with [W&B Fully Connected](https://wandb.ai/fully-connected).
+Be a part of the growing W&B Community and interact with the W&B team in our [Discord](https://wandb.me/discord).
+Stay connected with the latest ML updates and tutorials with [W&B Fully Connected](https://wandb.ai/fully-connected).

-&nbsp;

-# Weights & Biases for Startups and Enterprise

-Use Weights & Biases for seamless collaboration between your ML or Data Science team.
-Sign up to one of [our plans](https://wandb.ai/site/pricing) or [contact Sales Team](https://wandb.ai/site/contact).

 &nbsp;